-We have designed CIDOC-CRM as a common model that contains or covers the intended meaning of all data structures used to encode "information required for the scientific documentation of cultural heritage collections", under certain semantic restrictions defined in [20].
-For that purpose, the CRM group maintains a list a representative data structures [20], for which the coverage will be identified, some of which are actually contained in the CRM (e.g. [29], [30], [31]).
-With this claim, the CIDOC CRM is proposed as a standard reference model for the description of cultural heritage collections including the necessary concepts to communicate with library and archives contents.
-Note that by data structures we mean any database schema or formal document structure, be it Relational, object-oriented, XML-DTD or even an RDF Schema, used to describe primary data or metadata.
+The intention of the CIDOC CRM is to cover all data structures used to encode "information required for the scientific documentation of cultural heritage collections", under certain semantic restrictions defined in [20].
+In particular it does not deal with any encoding and application control information that may also be contained in such data structure.
+Some more restrictions are mentioned in section 3.4.
+For that purpose, the CRM group maintains a list a representative data structures [20], for which the coverage will be identified, some of which should actually be contained in the CRM (e.g. [29], [30], [31]).
+With this claim, the CIDOC CRM is propagated as standard reference model for the description of cultural heritage collections including the necessary concepts to communicate with library and archives contents.